 Why did they used to eat it so much of it?
-First it tastes really good.
-Second it was easy to find!
+First: it tastes really good.
+Second: it was easy to find!

 If you live in the country, you can just go pick some.
 You should try it just for the pleasure of enjoying it!
 But, you're not likely to find it walking down a street in Los Angeles, California or New York City.
 So, we mostly get it in capsule form.

-In clinical study it was also found that it:
+it was found that Stinging Nettle

-So, they had less night time awakenings.
+So, these men had less night time awakenings.

+As a prostate treatment this herb has not been found to reverse BPH (Benign Prostatic Hyperplasia).
 It is simply used to provide more comfort.
 It has no known side effect when taken internally.

 Medicinally the root is used in preference to the leaves.
 The reason is: most plants hold their chemical properties in greater concentration in the roots.

 you look, you can often find it in combination with Saw Palmetto and